lblod/frontend-embeddable-notule-editor/README.md

 - `endpoint`: where to fetch the citation data from (the codex)
 - `type`: this is `'nodes'` or `'ranges'` and specifies the type of check that can be specified.
 	- if type `'nodes'`:
-		- `activeInNodeTypes`: given the prosemirror schema and editor state, return a `Set` of nodetypes inside which the plugin should be active.
+		- `activeInNodeTypes`: given the Prosemirror schema and editor state, return a `Set` of nodetypes inside which the plugin should be active.
 Embeddable does not expose the schema directly, so some internal knowledge is needed to use this effectively.
 	- if type `'ranges'`:
-		- `activeInRanges`: given the prosemirror editor state, return an array of ranges for the plugin to be active in, for example `[[0,50], [70,100]]`
+		- `activeInRanges`: given the Prosemirror editor state, return an array of ranges for the plugin to be active in, for example `[[0,50], [70,100]]`

 Both examples show how to activate the plugin for the *whole* document.